Premier Education

 Anchor Point: christmas-party

-How can schools increase concentration in their pupils?
+How can schools improve concentration and behaviour in their pupils?

-There are several strategies that can increase physical activity in students, boosting concentration levels and improving the learning process.
+There are several strategies that can increase physical activity in pupils, boosting concentration levels and improving the learning process.

 If not already held in the earlier parts of the school day, PE lessons should be moved to the morning so that pupils can enjoy the benefits that come with physical activity before lunchtime.

-Most students have one weekly PE lesson.
-Is there room in the timetable for a second physical activity session?
-Or, if not already incorporated, can a forest classroom session be held weekly, giving an opportunity for children to break from the typical classroom, connect with nature and be active whilst getting fresh air?
+Most primary age children have one weekly PE lesson.
+Is there room in the timetable for a second PE session?
+Or, if not already incorporated, could a forest classroom session be held weekly, giving an opportunity for children to break from the typical classroom setting, connect with nature and be active whilst getting fresh air?

 The more stimulating the surroundings, the more likely the children are to engage.
 Ensure that play areas, playgrounds and sports fields feature a range of challenging equipment.

 No matter how skilled teachers are, they cannot always be equipped to teach any and every subject.
-And, especially at primary schools, having a dedicated in-house PE specialist isn’t always viable.
+And, especially at KS1 and KS2, having a dedicated in-house PE specialist isn’t always viable.

 Offering a varied mix of physical activities will bring about better engagement and enthusiasm, as well as greater opportunities for participation.
 Different activities such as team sports, gymnastics, ball games, and even free play allow for growth in a variety of areas such as cognitive, confidence, leadership, and teamwork benefits.